The following list includes CCPL policies and guidelines that help us provide you with superior service and experiences.

-Applications for the use of a meeting room are available on the library's web site or at any library branch and should be directed to Library Headquarters in advance of the date requested.
+Applications for the use of a meeting room are available on the library's web site.
 Reservations will not be accepted for dates more than three months in advance.
-Meeting rooms may be reserved by using the library's web site, library.carr.org or by telephone, 410-386-4500, Monday - Friday 9 AM – 4:30 PM.
+Meeting rooms may be reserved by using the library's web site, library.carr.org, by visiting one of our branches and asking a librarian for assistance, or by calling 410-386-4500, Monday - Friday 9 AM – 4 PM.
 Reserving a library meeting room constitutes acceptance of the library's meeting room regulations, which are posted on the internet and must be acknowledged before a reservation can be finalized.
 Requestors can download the regulations for future reference, or library staff may assist them in obtaining copies.

-Meeting room reservations may be cancelled by telephone, 410-386-4500 or via email to firstname.lastname@example.org.
+Meeting room reservations may be cancelled by telephone, 410-386-4500 or via email to email@example.com.
 Cancellations should be made as early as possible and at least 24 hours in advance.
 Cancellations may prevent the use of a meeting room by other groups; therefore the library reserves the right to charge a $10 fee for cancellations within five days of the event.
-Failure to notify Library Headquarters of a cancellation may jeopardize future bookings.
-Cancellations are not accepted at the library branch where a meeting has been booked.
+Failure to notify the Library of a cancellation may jeopardize future bookings.

 Hours of Service and Fees

-Meeting rooms are available for use Monday – Saturday, except on library holidays.
+Meeting rooms are available for use, except on library holidays.
 All meetings must be completed and the building cleared by 11pm.

 The library reserves the right to make fee determinations.
 No meeting room fee will be charged for the use of the meeting rooms by the following groups: 1) library-sponsored programs and meetings held by library-related organizations; 2) official meetings of departments of Carroll County, Carroll County municipalities, the State of Maryland, and the U.S. Government and elected officials in any of these levels of government; 3) programs of the Lifelong Learning Partnership; 4) nonprofit groups; (5) tutors offering one-on-one or family sessions.

 For-profit groups will be charged $50 for each use of a large meeting room up to 2 hours and $25 for each use of a small meeting room up to 2 hours.
-Fees must be paid in advance to Library Headquarters no later than ten days after the initial request date or the tentative booking will be cancelled.
+Fees are due the day of the reservation.
+Payment may be made by cash, credit card, or check made payable to Carroll County Public Library.

 Meeting Room Regulations